As U.S. starts oil sanctions against Iran, major buyers get waivers

 Japan said on Monday it was in close communication with the United States on the measures, although Chief Cabinet Secretary Yoshihide Suga declined to provide details.

+India’s oil minister Dharmendra Pradhan confirmed on Saturday that the country, Iran’s top oil client after China, had won a waiver from the U.S. sanctions after a ‘forceful campaign’ by prime minister Narendra Modi.

+India hopes to continue to buy about 1.25 million tonnes of oil a month until the end of the fiscal year to March 31, unchanged from November’s level, a government official said.

-Other Asian buyers of Iranian oil, including its two biggest, China and India, are also seeking waivers although it remained unclear on Monday what volumes - if any - they would be allowed to purchase.
+China is also seeking waivers, although it remained unclear on Monday what volumes, if any, it would be allowed to purchase.

 The Chinese Foreign Ministry reiterated its objections to sanctions, but would not directly say whether China had been granted an exemption.